UIC-CS484/assignment-1---team-project-proposal-team-9/README.md

 ﻿# Assignment 1

 Team 9:
-Hector Cedeno-Indriago, Johnathan Chan, Bryan Emer
+Hector Cedeno-Indriago, Johnathan Chen, Bryan Emer

 Team 9 decided on a branching strategy to manage the project.
 For this particular assignment though, we mostly worked on the main branch, pulling and resolving conflicts when necessary.